mateuszniechwiej/Climbing-Buddy/README.md

 ## Frameworks, Programmes and Libraries
 * [mdbootstrap](https://mdbootstrap.com/) - Material Design for Bootstrap 5 used for layouts, styling and custom components such as forms, navigation bar or modals.
-* [emailjs](https://www.emailjs.com/) -to allow users to respond to climbing request by sending an email message.
+* [emailjs](https://www.emailjs.com/) - to allow users to respond to climbing request by sending an email message.
 * [JIRA](https://www.atlassian.com/software/jira) - project management tool to organize workflow.

 * [Adobe Photoshop Express](https://photoshop.adobe.com/?promoid=SYBNM1DC&mv=other) - To crop the full-page background image.